Rosalie van der Hoek

-Rosalie van der Hoek (born 16 December 1994) is a Dutch tennis player.
+Rosalie van der Hoek (born 16 December 1994) is an inactive Dutch tennis player.

 Van der Hoek, who prefers clay courts, has a career-high doubles ranking of world No. 83, achieved on 18 October 2021.

 She made her WTA Tour main-draw debut at the 2017 Washington Open in the doubles competition, partnering Chayenne Ewijk.

 In early 2020, she tested positive for COVID-19, and again, prior to the commencement of the Palermo Ladies Open.

+Since July 2023, she has not competed in any tournaments of the pro circuit.